Gaurav-Phogat/stir_task/README.md

 If anyone wants to use my script feel free to do so.

-If you wish to use it effetively you will need to make .env file and add these
+If you wish to use it you will need to make a .env file and add these

 TWITTER_USERNAME= ******
 TWITTER_PASSWORD= ******